SkyQuest99/SnakeGameCopyQB64/README.md

 # SnakeGameCopyQB64
 Snake game copy made in qb64

-sourcecode is under MIT license(you can credit me if you want, if you did I will really appreciate it)
+sourcecode is under MIT license(please credit me, if you did I will really appreciate it)

 Has 3 gamemodes easy, medium and hard